 - Supplements to New Drug Submissions (SNDS), where changes are proposed to SPM format or content of the structured product monograph (SPM)

 - All subsequent SPM submissions of a product already filed in the XML format, are also required to continue filing in XML format

 This transition period has been established so that both Health Canada and industry systems are in place for the full launch scheduled for Fall 2020.
-Health Canada plans to make the XML format a mandatory requirement by Spring 2021.
+Health Canada plans to make the XML format a mandatory requirement by Fall 2022.

 As per the Health Canada mandate, adopting of technology, its processing, managing, labeling and details of any label changes made, including changing the content of the formatted label and changing the carton labeling or container labeling have to be electronically submitted using Structure Product Monogram (SPM) format.